 Costa Brava, the Coast of the Brave.
 The rugged landscapes that define this stretch of the Girona region of eastern Spain has made Costa Brava a rich tapestry of food, drink, music, art and architecture.
 From buildings steeped in heritage and lore to nature trails that wind through the back country, there’s much for you to immerse yourself in across this inspiring stretch of sunny shoreline.

-When you’re in Costa Brava, be sure to tick a few of our best loved places off your list.
+Whether you’re planning a romantic long weekend away or a two-week All Inclusive Costa Brava holiday with the family, when you’re in Costa Brava, be sure to tick a few of our best loved places off your list.

 Discover how local wines are made